MousaviLaleh/Election_Analysis/README.md

 ## Election Analysis

 ### Overview of Election Audit
-A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election.
-Since we are asked to automate the whole audit process in order to use for senatorial and local elections, we will use [Python](https://www.python.org/doc/essays/blurb/) for this project.<br/>
+Analyze and automate the election audit using [Python](https://www.python.org/doc/essays/blurb/).<br/>

 ### Purpose
-We are tasked with reporting :
+We will have reports for:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout